NicoloToscani/openfieldbus/README.md

 # openfieldbus
-Analysis of the most common communication protocols used in industrial automation.
+Analysis of the most common communication protocols used in Industrial Automation.